AndyWright360/Milestone-Project-1/README.md

 </details>

-- The content listed will advertise the unique selling element of the Hotel and help the user to visualise the experience offered.
+- The content listed will advertise the unique selling element of the hotel and help the user to visualise the experience offered.

 - The corresponding image will display a couple checking in at the reception desk.
 The happy expression of the receptionist will indicate to users that the check-in process is pleasant.